qqfish/blog/src/_posts/2013-01-13-high-definition-sprite-with-sass-and-compass.md

 Last time, I wanted to create some sprites for high definition displays.
 Indeed, SVG or/and fonts are great to display icons but you can't do so many things with it.
 You're mostly limited by a ```text-shadow``` or some few effects, but you can't really do whatever you want and browser / operating systems don't render them equally.

 So here's my trick to create a sprite with compass to high definition displays.
+Your images have to be x2 higher of the size they'll really be once on the high definition display.

 {{% highlight css }}
     /* Put this file in your assets/stylesheets/ folder